janmagnusdev/rendezvous-with-cassidoo/README.md

 Each directory is related to a issue and has its own tests.

-I started this in the [issue #258](https://buttondown.email/cassidoo/archive/discovering-the-truth-about-ourselves-is-a/)!
+I started this in the [issue #336](https://buttondown.email/cassidoo/archive/in-our-leisure-we-reveal-what-kind-of-people-we/)!
+Older issue solutions are from [Muhammad Khan](https://github.com/MBM1607/rendezvous-with-cassidoo).

 ## Questions